erikbuunk/PandasGUI/README.md

 - sip module -> resplaced by shiboken
 - fonts

-Main things that are not working:
+Main things that are not working/needs fixing:

-- Frequent crashes
+- check PyQtWebEngine
+- update monocpace fonts to more generic font such as Courier New
 - Regular Expressions have changed
 - Window position / screensize.
+- qt styling (changes automatically with system)
-- Some other things
+- Some other things and errors that appear in the console

+# Planned improvements

+- [ ] Work with other datatypes: feather, stata to make it a generic file viewer
+- [ ] make it an app